Last updated on June 11th, 2023

-On average we worked more hours with less vacation (up to 60 hours per week), consumed more than produced, spent more time commuting (3 hours per in day traffic, omg, I don’t know how we did that), lived off of our credit cards, and were saddled with debt.
+On average we worked more hours with less vacation (up to 60 hours per week), consumed more than produced, spent more time commuting (3 hours per day in traffic, I don’t know how we did that), lived off of our credit cards, and were saddled with debt.

-In America average normal people work, take loans and buy homes with cars.
+In America, average ordinary people work, take loans and buy homes with cars.
 They apply for governmental assistance in case they don’t make enough for a living.

 In any event, normal people live comfortable and normal lives, and they like their way of living.
 For us, weird outliners, a definition of normal was way different.

 One day we realized that our life was not about the job that paid weekly bills, about the traffic, a new pair of pants, a fancy meal at the restaurant, Gucci bag, or a car.